giakoumoglou/synco/README.md

   [your imagenet-folder with train and val folders]
 ```

+This script uses all the default hyper-parameters as described in the [MoCo v2 paper](https://arxiv.org/abs/1911.05722).

 ### Semi-supervised Learning

 To fine-tune the model end-to-end, including training a linear classifier on features/weights using a pre-trained model on an 8-GPU machine with a subset of the ImageNet training set, run: